-- to understand how to manage money and finances effectively both now as a young person and in the future within the context of working life. - to understand British Values and what it means to live in modern Britain. - to learn how to stay safe in the virtual world. - to learn about rights and responsibilities and their role in society. - to understand about taking risks and what it means to have a statutory right. - to ensure that students develop the skills and attitudes necessary for success in adult and working life. - to respect the civil and criminal law in England. - that students will show a willingness to engage in community activities and events including volunteering. - to respect peoples' faiths, feeling and values. - to develop the community agreed character strengths.
+- understanding how to manage money and finances effectively both now as a young person and in the future within the context of working life. - understanding British Values and what it means to live in Modern Britain. - learning how to stay safe in the virtual world. - learning about rights and responsibilities and their role in society. - understanding about taking risks and what it means to have a statutory right. - ensuring that students develop the skills and attitudes necessary for success in adult and working life. - respecting the civil and criminal law in England. - ensuring that students will show a willingness to engage in community activities and events including volunteering. - respecting peoples' faiths, feeling and values. - developing the community agreed character strengths.